EinfachNurN1C0/EinfachNurN1C0/README.md

 ### Hello, my Name is Nico 👋
 - 📫 You can reach me on Discord(EinfachNurN1C0#8426).
-- 🤔 I am currently working on my project DiAu.py, which is also viewable on my Github profile.
+- 🤔 I don't have a project at the moment, but hopefully this will change in the near future.